Diet Pepsi

-Diet Pepsi is a diet carbonated cola soft drink produced by PepsiCo, introduced in 1964 as a variant of Pepsi with no sugar.
-First test marketed in 1963 under the name Patio Diet Cola, it was re-branded as Diet Pepsi the following year, becoming the first diet cola to be distributed on a national scale in the United States.
+Diet Pepsi, also called Pepsi Light in some countries, is a carbonated cola soft drink produced by PepsiCo.
+It is an alternative to Pepsi, containing no sugar, instead using artificial sweeteners (primarily aspartame).
+First test marketed in 1963 under the name Patio Diet Cola, it was re-branded as Diet Pepsi the following year, becoming the first diet cola to be distributed on a national scale in the United States, and they were later expanded overseas.
+In addition to Diet Pepsi, PepsiCo also produces the low-calorie colas Pepsi Max and Pepsi Zero Sugar, both of which were developed after Diet Pepsi.

-In the 1960s and 1970s its competition consisted of Tab, produced by The Coca-Cola Company, and The United States represents the largest single market for Diet Pepsi.

 History

 Diet Pepsi was originally test marketed in the United States under the name Patio in 1963.
-Following a positive reception attributed to the shifting dietary habits and preferences among the Baby Boomers at the time, the drink was launched nationally as Diet Pepsi the following year.
+Following a positive reception attributed to the shifting dietary habits and preferences among Baby Boomers, the drink was launched nationally as Diet Pepsi the following year.
 It became the first diet cola to be distributed on a national scale in the US.
-Distribution was extended to the United Kingdom in 1983, where it is also referred to as Pepsi Diet.
+The product sold 55 million cases nationally in 1966.